About Paid Family Leave

 If eligible, you can receive about 60 to 70 percent (depending on income) of wages earned 5 to 18 months before your claim start date for up to eight weeks within any 12-month period.
 The length of time worked at your current job does not affect eligibility.
 For more information, visit Calculating Paid Family Leave Benefit Payment Amounts.

 - File a claim for PFL benefits using SDI Online or by mail.

-- Have at least $300 in wages that are subject to SDI contributions (look for “SDI” on your paystubs) during the 12-month base period of your claim.
+- Have earned at least $300 in wages that are subject to SDI deductions (look for “CASDI” on your paystubs) during the 12-month base period of your claim.